 In the winter, I’ve hung bird feeders from the ladder on the back of my RV as well as on the window where it’s easy for Kitty to sit and watch them.

 I hung the feeders from the ladder on the back of my RV as well as directly on the window using adhesive hooks, and though the adhesive never failed, the hooks eventually broke from the hot sun weakening the plastic, so this past winter I bought a bird feeding station to hang my feeders from.

 My aunt gave me this adorable vintage camper bird feeder which she bought at a gardening event. 🙂 It has a solar powered light inside that illuminates the windows at night. 🙂

-We also try to give Kitty plenty of indoor exercise with toys.
+Being in such as small space, we try to give Kitty plenty of indoor exercise with toys.
 One of his favorite interactive toys is the fishing pole style cat toys that have a toy on the end of a string.
 I like this one because the telescoping pole collapses down to a small size so it takes up less space, and it comes with several different styles of toys that we can swap out when he gets bored with them.